 During this activity the child:

-- learnt to pay attention to details
+- learned to pay attention to details

 - transfer ideas on a paper through observing visual stimuli